muratk5n/thirdwave/en/2021/09/computing-ai.md

 these problems now lead us to an odd situation; What we reverse-engineer from data is not intelligence, only one *solution* to an underlying model we know nothing about, and only under certain conditions.
-That's why these NNs, deep or otherwise, tied so much to data, and fragile, too connected their surrounding conditions, and fail to generalize.
+That's why these NNs, deep or otherwise, are tied so much to data, are fragile, and too dependent on their surrounding conditions, and fail to generalize.

 Question